+The approach of the Competition Board to market shares and concentration levels is similar to that of the European Commission, and in line with the approach spelled out in the Guidelines on the Assessment of Horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings (2004/C 31/03).
 The first factor discussed under the Horizontal Guidelines is that market shares above 50 per cent can be considered an indication of a dominant position, while the market share of the combined entity remaining below 20 per cent would not require further inquiry into the likelihood of harmful effects emanating from the combined entity.
 Although a brief mention of the Competition Board's approach to market shares and the Herfindahl-Hirschman Index (HHI) levels is provided, the Horizontal Guidelines' emphasis on an effects-based analysis (coordinated and non-coordinated effects) without further discussion of the criteria to be used in evaluating the presence of a dominant position indicates that the dominant position analysis still remains subject to Article 7 of Law No. 4054 on the Protection of Competition.
 Other than market share and concentration level considerations, the Horizontal Guidelines cover the following main topics:

-a the anti-competitive effects that a merger would have in the relevant markets;

-- b the buyer power as a countervailing factor to anti-competitive effects resulting from the merger; - c the role of entry in maintaining effective competition in the relevant markets; - d efficiencies as a factor counteracting the harmful effects on competition that might otherwise result from the merger; and - e conditions of a failing company defence.
+- a the anti-competitive effects that a merger would have in the relevant markets; - b the buyer power as a countervailing factor to anti-competitive effects resulting from the merger; - c the role of entry in maintaining effective competition in the relevant markets; - d efficiencies as a factor counteracting the harmful effects on competition that might otherwise result from the merger; and - e conditions of a failing company defence.